thenativeweb/tailwind/README.md

 #### Specifying where clauses

 The `where` value must be a stringified JSON object encoded with `encodeURIComponent`.
-For the object itself, use the following format.
+For the object itself, use the following format:

 ```javascript
 const where = {